exciteabletom/mazesolver/README.md

 ## Installing

 Check that your python version is >=3.5 with `python3 -V`.
-Also make sure that pip is installed with `pip -V`.
+Also make sure that pip is installed with `python3 -m pip -V`.

-To install, simply run `pip install mazesolver --user` on the command line.
+To install, simply run `python3 -m pip install mazesolver --user` on the command line.

 You can run the tool using `mazesolver` or `mazesolver.exe`.